Member | Established: 1923 (merger with SRS 2006) | Member since 1977

 Lastly, FAR states it provides comments to exposure drafts issued by IESBA as part of sharing its perspective at the international standard-setting level.

-While FAR does not have direct responsibility for setting accounting standards in Sweden, it provides its members with education, training, and guidance publications to support with implementation of adopted standards which are the EU-endorsed IFRS.
+While FAR is not directly responsible for setting accounting standards in Sweden, it provides its members with education, training, and guidelines to support the implementation of adopted standards.

 In addition to supporting its members, FAR indicates it is closely collaborating with the accounting standards board, BFN.
-For example, it supports the establishment of an ongoing process to incorporate new and amended IFRS at the jurisdiction level.
-It also provides assistance with translations of the standards, and exposure drafts.
-FAR published the EU Commission’s official translation of the EU-endorsed IFRS that it offers to its members titled IFRS Volume 2018.
+For example, it supports establishing an ongoing process to incorporate new and amended IFRS at the jurisdiction level.
+It also assists with translations of the standards and exposure drafts.
+FAR published the EU Commission's official translation of the EU-endorsed IFRS.

 Disclaimer